rocket5imon/UserManuals/SimonDaykin.md

 Whilst the length of daily processing time will be dependent on load, maximum performance and efficiency is achieved when both the system and all interfacing systems & users operate for reasonable hours.
 Regular periods of significantly extended operating times should be limited to priority situations, with all systems in the environment rewarded for effectiveness and engagement, not pure operating hours.

-Of importance, the system requires a good period of hibernation (circa 8 solid hours) within each 24-hour operating period, otherwise the systems operating efficiency and performance can be impacted.
+Of importance, the system requires a good period of hibernation (circa 8 solid hours) within each 24-hour operating period, otherwise the system's operating efficiency and performance can be impacted.
 Should the system be operating in a remote location, please do not consider the system requesting permission to shut down into hibernation mode as a lack of engagement, but rather simply a method of preserving system performance.

 The system has a limited ability to handle Ethanol based substances, without a very significant impact to system performance for the following 24hr period.
 Whilst the system can participate in distributed processing environments where information is exchanged and Ethanol is consumed by networked systems, it's likely the system will simply consume carbonated H<sub>2</sub>O.